An epic tour of China in 27 days!

 - See the world-famous Terracotta Army, learn Kung Fu and meet the kids in a Shaolin children's home

-- Feel the thrill of Shanghai and Macau
+- Feel the thrill of Shanghai

 - Hike and camp on the iconic Great Wall of China and watch the sun rise in style!